hudson-and-thames/mlfinlab/docs/source/implementations/portfolio_optimisation.rst

 Hierarchical Clustering Asset Allocation (HCAA)
 ===============================================

-The HRP algorithm focuses on allocation of risk using a hierarchical clustering approach and using the variance of the clusters to allocate weights.
+The Hierarchical Risk Parity algorithm focuses on allocation of risk using a hierarchical clustering approach and using the variance of the clusters to allocate weights.
 While variance is a very simple and popular representation of risk used in the investing world, it is not the optimal one and can underestimate the true risk of a portfolio which is why there are many other important risk metrics used by investment managers that can correctly reflect the true risk of a portfolio/asset.
 With respect to this, the original HRP algorithm can be tweaked to allocate its weights based on different risk representations of the clusters and generate better weights.
-This class implements an improved hierarchical clustering algorithm which gives the option of using the following
+This class implements an improved hierarchical clustering algorithm which gives the option of using the following metrics:
-metrics:

 1. ``minimum_variance`` : Variance of the clusters is used as a risk metric.
 2. ``minimum_standard_deviation`` : Standard deviation of the clusters is used as a risk metric.